simoninireland/epyc/paper.md

 experimental protocols to still use compute clusters.

-Experimental design is a neglected feature of computational science, despite its strong presence in traditional settings.
+Experimental design is a neglected feature of computational science, despite its strong presence in traditional settings [@DesignComparativeExperiments].
 The choice of design translates an experiment and a space of possible parameters into a collection of experimental runs at selected points in that parameter space.
 Typically choices are to use every combination of parameters (a factorial design) or to take corresponding values from each parameter range (a pointwise design): other designs can easily be added.

 ``epyc`` defines a lifecycle for experiments through which they are configured to their parameters, set-up, run, and torn-down, before